not-a-genius/spiderSense/README.md

 # Files
 Files are organized as follows:
 - Android: here you have the Android app files
-- 'Nucleo Board': here you have Nucleo-F401RE code and custom libraries
+- 'Nucleo Board': here you have Nucleo-F401RE code and used libraries
 - 'Telegram Bot': here you have the code to do the telegram bot
 - our_doc: here you have images for readme and other stuff
 - 'Compiled Files': here you have apk file to install on your Android smartphone and bin file to copy on Nucleo board